-For the 2016 tax year our RRSP limit is 18% of our 2015 gross income, or $25,370, whichever is less.
+For the 2019 tax year the RRSP limit is 18% of your 2019 gross income, or $26,500, whichever is less.
 Is that how much you should save?
 What if you can’t save that much?
-And what about my TFSA?
+And what about your TFSA?

 We can help answer those questions below.
 Want to use online tools and do it yourself?
-Check out the free tax calculator at SimpleTax to see the taxes you might pay on your income and save by making an RRSP contribution.
+Check out the free tax calculator from TurboTax to see the taxes you might pay on your income and save by making an RRSP contribution.

-An RRSP is an account type designed to help us save for retirement.
-It works very differently in the 3 stages of your financial planning life cycle that we call accumulation, income and estate.
+An RRSP is an account type designed to help Canadians save for retirement.
+It works very differently in the 3 stages of your financial planning life cycle: accumulation, income and estate.

-During the accumulation stage, we can save a part of our gross income (before income taxes) and defer taxes on all investment income and gains.
-The contributions we make reduce our taxable income dollar-for-dollar.
-This means when we contribute to an RRSP using after-tax income, we will not have to pay income tax on that income!
+During the accumulation stage, you can save a part of your gross income (before income taxes) and defer taxes on all investment income and gains.
+The contributions you make reduce your taxable income dollar-for-dollar.
+This means when you contribute to an RRSP using after-tax income, you will not have to pay income tax on that income!

-The income stage starts when we retire and start to make income payments to ourselves from our RRSP (usually after converting to a Registered Retirement Income Fund, or RRIF).
+The income stage starts when you retire and start to make income payments to yourself from your RRSP (usually after converting to a Registered Retirement Income Fund, or RRIF).

-These income payments are taxed just like regular income (as are some of our other sources of income in this stage, like CPP, OAS and other retirement benefits).
+These income payments are taxed just like regular income (as are some of your other sources of income in this stage, like CPP, OAS and other retirement benefits).

 Your RRSP must be converted to a RRIF by December 31st of the year you turn 71.
 A RRIF is also subject to minimum withdrawal requirements.

-During the estate stage (after we pass on), our RRSP can roll-over to our spouse with no immediate tax consequences.
+During the estate stage (after we pass on), RRSPs can roll-over to a spouse with no immediate tax consequences.
 Once your surviving spouse also passes on (or if you do not have a spouse), your entire RRSP (or RRIF) amount is treated as income to your estate.

 So, when you use an RRSP, it is important to consider how the RRSP works at each stage.
-That way, we do not over-optimize for one stage only to botch another.
+That way, you won’t over-optimize for one stage only to fumble another.
 Remember: